Shanghai Metro AC16

 The 11A01 (formerly known as AC16) is a model of rolling stock operated on Line 11 of Shanghai Metro.
 They are manufactured by CSR Zhuzhou Locomotives.
 A total of 396 cars (66 sets) were built.

 In 2014, AC16 was renamed as 11A01.'

 Overview

-The livery of AC16 trains are inspired by "Formula One" and "Yulan magnolia", with white and brown.
+The livery of AC16 is inspired by "Formula One" and "Yulan magnolia", with white and brown.
 This design was also used by 11A02 and 11A03.

-AC16 cars' passenger information system only featured LED scrolling displays to show the next station and the terminal station.
+AC16's passenger information system only featured LED scrolling displays to show the next station and the terminal station.

 Disney-themed livery

 Since 16 June 2016, some of 11A01 trains added Disney liveries, featured Disney characters like Mickey Mouse, Minnie Mouse, Donald Duck and Goofy, and Enchanted Storybook Castle, the landmark of Shanghai Disneyland.

 Incident

 On 11 November 2022, an out-of-service train (set 1120) experienced an overhead line short circuit and arcing while moving into the Jiading Xincheng station.
 It was stalled at just north of the station.
 The service between Shanghai Circuit station – Nanxiang station was suspended until 11 a.m..